bennyhuo/kotlin-ir-printer/Readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE) [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.bennyhuo.kotlin/ir-printer-gradle-plugin/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.bennyhuo.kotlin/ir-printer-gradle-plugin)

 Print transformed Kotlin IR into sources.
 Raw IR and two Kotlin like source code styles are supported.
+LLVM bitcode will also be disassembled on Kotlin Native targets.

-## Background
+## Introduction

+### Kotlin IR

 If you are interesting with the output of any compiler plugins, such as Jetpack Compose, you will definitely need this.